piurafunk/fun-earthed-arcana/Writerside/topics/Orc.md

 **Darkvision.** You have Darkvision with a range of 60 feet.
 **Powerful Build.** You count as one Size larger when determining your carrying capacity and the weight you can push, drag, or lift.
 **Relentless Endurance.** When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
-Once you use this trait, you can’t do so again until you finish a Long Rest.*
+Once you use this trait, you can't do so again until you finish a Long Rest.*

 ## Orcs of Many Worlds